-In his work, Angelo Plessas creates psychogeography through the virtual reality of the internet.
-He names places on the web where you can come across interactive portraits of his friends or versions of himself (AroundMyself.com, 2001, FaunaMagica. com 2016).
+“In my work, I make internet psychogeography.
+I name places on the web where you come across interactive portraits of my friends or versions of myself (AroundMyself.com, 2001, FaunaMagica. com 2016).
 Sometimes these are talismans to protect us from technology (EtherealSunrise.com 2015).
-These singular domain-name titles make them unique online objects but simultaneously become “territories” in which one can imbue with meaning and see as objects we can experience, similar to the way we can admire a sunset or a sculpture in a public square.
+Their single domain-name titles make them unique internet objects but also they become “territories” where we can imagine meaning and experience objects, the same way we can admire a sunset or a sculpture in a public square.

-One of these gatherings explores issues of our post-technological life, such as the re-evaluation of life in urban areas and spiritual re-connections with nature and antiquity (Eternal Internet Brotherhood/Sisterhood, 2012-17).
-Another project was a weeklong series of workshops focusing on education through experiences, using local riddles and case studies such as a volcano or a World War 2 spy (Experimental Education Protocol 2016-ongoing).
-Sometimes these gatherings take the form of shorter pop-up events like the “The Noospheric Society” which merges concepts of biosphere and cyberspace in which participants experience new forms of contemplation in an environment in which one experiences a total digital detox.
+One of these gatherings explores issues of our post-technological life, such as re-evaluation of life in urban areas and spiritual re-connections with nature and antiquity (Eternal Internet Brotherhood/Sisterhood, 2012-17).
+One other project is a weeklong series of workshops focusing on experiential education using local riddles and case studies such as a volcano or a World War 2 spy (Experimental Education Protocol 2016-ongoing).
+Sometimes these gatherings take the form of shorter pop-up events such as “The Noospheric Society”, merging concepts of biosphere and cybersphere where for example participants experience new forms of contemplation in an environment of a total digital detox.

 Plessas recently presented his work in Documenta 14 in Athens and Kassel, curated by Adam Szymzyck (2017) and in “I was Raised by the Internet” at MCA Chicago (2018).